 Neuter, is the term used to describe the surgical removal of a dog's testicles.
-The typical age for neutering a dog is between 6 and 9 months.
+The typical age for neutering a dog is between six and nine months.
 Neutering has several benefits, including health and behavioral.
 But some concerns still exist amongst pet owners about whether neutering is the best option for their dog.
 There may also be a question of whether or not a dog was neutered, especially when the procedure was done prior to adoption.
 Here we will discuss the neuter process, what to expect after the procedure, benefits of neutering, and address some common pet owner concerns.

 The Neuter Process